 I love exploring the local food markets everywhere I go, so we ventured to the Mercado Municipal de Tilcara (Tilcara Market) for lunch.
 For just $4 USD, we indulged in a 3-course meal at a tiny table – side by side with the locals.

 Tip | Make sure you head for lunch between 12pm-2pm, while the big ollas (pans) are full and on display.

-After lunch, check out the grocery stalls inside the market: you’ll see colourful Andean potatoes, traditional medicine and local herbs.
+After lunch, check out the grocery stalls inside the market: you’ll see colorful Andean potatoes, traditional medicine, and local herbs.
 There’s also a wide array of coca leaf-based items such as candy and tea that are helpful to combat altitude sickness.

 From the food market, walk over to the Mercado Artesanal (Artisanal Market) at the Central Plaza.
 They sell leather, ceramic and textile goods, although to be honest similar items can be found in most towns in the region.
 We chose to sit down on a park bench and spend some time people-watching instead.

 Once you overcome the post-meal sluggishness, get ready to walk for about 20min to Pucará de Tilcara, the most famous tourist attraction here.
 It is a pre-Hispanic settlement located on a hilltop that offers insight into the Inca influence on this region as well as awe-inspiring views of Tilcara and its surroundings.
 You can easily spend one hour here.

 From an archaeological standpoint, it has been significantly restored and it pales in comparison with the Inca remains in Peru, however, it does have significance for being one of the few remaining fortresses of its kind in Argentina.
 For us, however, the highlights included the panoramic view of the Quebrada de Humahuaca and the photogenic cactus fields that surround the structures.

 Tip | If you don’t feel like walking up the hill, you can take a taxi to the Pucará and walk back on your return.